demiurgeQuantified/PZEventDoc/docs/Events.md

-OnTileRemoved | Fires when a tile object is removed. | IsoObject object, onToggleSearchMode | (Client) Fires when a local player toggles search mode. | IsoPlayer character, boolean isSearchMode, OnTriggerNPCEvent | Fires when the player triggers an NPC event. | String type, table data, BuildingDef def, onUpdateIcon | (Client) Fires when an ISForageIcon is moved or removed. | table zoneData, string iconID, table icon, OnUpdateModdedWeatherStage | (Server) Fires when a modded weather stage tries to be updated. | WeatherPeriod weatherPeriod, WeatherStage weatherStage, float strength, OnUseVehicle | (Client) Fires when a local character enters or exits a vehicle. | IsoGameCharacter character, BaseVehicle vehicle, boolean pressedNotTapped, OnVehicleDamageTexture | Fires when a vehicle part has become damaged enough to gain a damage overlay. | IsoGameCharacter driver, OnVehicleHorn | (Deprecated)  |
-OnWaterAmountChange | Fires when the amount of water in an object changes. | IsoObject object, int previousAmount, OnWeaponHitCharacter | (Client) Fires when a non-zombie character is hit by an attack. | IsoGameCharacter attacker, IsoGameCharacter target, HandWeapon weapon, float damage, OnWeaponHitThumpable | (Server) Fires when an IsoThumpable is hit by an attack. | IsoGameCharacter attacker, HandWeapon weapon, IsoThumpable object,
+OnTileRemoved | Fires when a tile object is removed. | IsoObject object, onToggleSearchMode | (Client) Fires when a local player toggles search mode. | IsoPlayer character, boolean isSearchMode, OnTriggerNPCEvent | Fires when the player triggers an NPC event. | String type, table data, BuildingDef def, onUpdateIcon | (Client) Fires when an ISForageIcon is moved or removed. | table zoneData, string iconID, ISForageIcon icon, OnUpdateModdedWeatherStage | (Server) Fires when a modded weather stage tries to be updated. | WeatherPeriod weatherPeriod, WeatherStage weatherStage, float strength, OnUseVehicle | (Client) Fires when a local character enters or exits a vehicle. | IsoGameCharacter character, BaseVehicle vehicle, boolean pressedNotTapped, OnVehicleDamageTexture | Fires when a vehicle part has become damaged enough to gain a damage overlay. | IsoGameCharacter driver, OnWaterAmountChange | Fires when the amount of water in an object changes. | IsoObject object, int previousAmount, OnWeaponHitCharacter | (Client) Fires when a non-zombie character is hit by an attack. | IsoGameCharacter attacker, IsoGameCharacter target, HandWeapon weapon, float damage, OnWeaponHitThumpable | (Server) Fires when an IsoThumpable is hit by an attack. | IsoGameCharacter attacker, HandWeapon weapon, IsoThumpable object,